 Seminole Heights Street Art Trail

 South Seminole Heights has always been a haven for artists.
-For many years Tempus Projects, a non-profit nurturing established and emerging local, national and international artists, called South Seminole Heights home.
+For many years Tempus Projects, a non-profit nurturing established and emerging local, national, and international artists, called South Seminole Heights home.
 In 2019 they moved to Ybor Heights.
-Our own local legend, John Moll, owns many properties, but the one he and his wife Patricia call home has many works of art in the yard, which frequently evolves as the couple’s collections grows.
+Our own local legend, John Moll, owns many properties, but the one he and his wife Patricia call home has many works of art in the yard, which frequently evolves as the couple’s collections grow.